-I added a twist to a classic Mint Julip, a cocktail I have recently fallen in love with.
 I took a pineapple that was on the verge of overripe and about to be tossed, and cut it up into small chunks.
 I added it to 2 cups of water and a cup of sugar and boiled it for about 30 minutes.
 I then allowed this syrup to cool and strained it into a jar.
 Infusions are such a stunning way to add flavour in a subtle way.

-Ginger adds a little kick, but all in all its still intrinsically a mint julep.
+Ginger adds a little kick, but all in all, it’s still intrinsically a mint julep.

 If you like it milder, top up your drink with fresh pineapple juice or soda water.